editadzaferagic/data-science-portfolio/README.md

 ### Product Category Classification (Machine Learning)

 Developed a machine learning model to classify products based on their titles.
-Included full pipeline: data preprocessing, feature engineering, model training, and evaluation.
+Implemented a full pipeline including data preprocessing, feature engineering, model training, and evaluation.
 Focused on solving a real-world business problem using supervised learning.

 **Technologies:** Python, scikit-learn